 Community celebration with US Senator Michael Bennet and US Congressman Scott Tipton in 12/14 of the Hermosa Creek Watershed Protection Act (photo: San Juan Citizens Alliance)

-The River Protection Workgroup or “RPW” is a community-driven project in Southwest Colorado that covers five river and stream segments.
-The purpose of this multi-year project is to bring diverse stakeholders together in a collaborative process to determine values needing protection – ecological, economic and social; to recommend the types of tools necessary, either existing or newly-developed, to protect the values; and to make recommendations and take action in the context of striking a balance between the protection of natural values and water development.
+The River Protection Workgroup (RPW) is a community-driven project that covers five river and stream segments.
+The project brings diverse stakeholders together in a collaborative process to determine values needing protection – ecological, economic and social; to recommend the types of tools necessary, either existing or newly-developed, to protect the values; and to make recommendations and take action in the context of striking a balance between the protection of natural values and water development.

 About the RPW’s History

 The San Juan Public Lands Center (USFS and BLM) is required, in its public lands planning process, to evaluate rivers in their area for “eligibility” and “suitability” for the federal Wild and Scenic River designation.
 They released their draft Plan in 2007.
 In 2006, a Government to Government Roundtable met and discussed these issues.
 It became apparent that a collaborative, community-driven process was needed to engage the broader public in identifying values – economic, ecological, and social – for select river/stream segments and to determine if agreement can be found on the appropriate level(s) of protection.
 The San Juan Citizens Alliance approached the Southwestern Water Conservation District and they agreed to launch the project by forming a Steering Committee as the first step.
 The RPW Steering Committee entities and members are listed on the right.